cspz/radar-room/README.md

 The HLK-LD2450 is a 24GHz FMCW (Frequency Modulated Continuous Wave) radar.
 It continuously broadcasts radio chirps that bounce off people in the room.
 By analyzing reflected signals, it extracts X/Y position and radial velocity of up to 3 targets simultaneously, streaming binary frames over UART at 10Hz.

 In simplified terms: beat frequency relates to range, while Doppler shift relates to radial velocity.
-There is no image stream, which is generally more privacy-preserving than cameras, but motion and occupancy data are still sensitive.

 The Python pipeline:
 1. Reads and parses binary frames from the sensor via USB serial